 You would be crazy to tell me people would not appreciate a gift of both sweets and money.
-That’s why this lei is always a perfect go-to!
-Whether graduating, heading off to college, or tying the knot, this lei will put a smile on anyone’s face!
+That’s why this money lei is always a perfect go-to!
+Whether your using it as a graduation lei, a gift for someone heading off to college, or tying the knot, this lei will put a smile on anyone’s face!

 Step 1: Materials

 What you will need:

 - 30-36 wrapped caramels (While I use Werther’s Original, any caramel that has this same style wrapping is fine)

 - Ribbon (about as many pieces as your pieces of candy-cut about 8-9inches)

 - Dollar bills of choice (number of bills will vary depending on how many you choose to include)

 When folding your cash, make sure to fold like an accordion starting from the side of the bill.
 The key is to keep the folds really small and tight.
 It will fan out better with more folds.